The Jersey: Production

 The series began production in 1998 with the filming of the pilot episode, "The Magic Jersey", which aired on Disney Channel as a mid-season special on January 30, 1999.
-However, its main run wouldn't start until later that fall with the airing of "In Training", which is listed as episode 2 despite being the first episode of the show's main run.
+However, its main run would not start until later that fall with the airing of "In Training", which is listed as episode 2 despite being the first episode of the show's main run.
 The series aired for three seasons, and while production on the show wrapped in April 2001, new episodes were shown until March 2004.
 The last few episodes aired early Saturday mornings on Disney Channel and after all 64 episodes were shown, The Jersey was completely taken off the air in June 2004.

 Episodes

+Season 1 (1999–2000)

+Note: The pilot episode "The Magic Jersey" was filmed in 1998, but the rest of the series was filmed in 1999 for the 1999–2000 season.

+Season 2 (2000–01)

+Season 3 (2002–04)

+Note: Production for this season began and ended in 2001, but remained unaired until the 2002–2003 season with the first 18 episodes airing during that season.
+The last five episodes remained unaired until the 2003–2004 season.